 Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

-From its office in Toronto, Ontario, Dickinson Wright offers a creative and highly effective team of expert litigators to serve the litigation needs of clients involved in cross-border commerce or with business interests in Canada.
-Backed by over 150 years of experience, our Canadian litigation team provides sound advice and expert advocacy for clients considering or responding to litigation in Canada.
+From its office in Toronto, Ontario, Dickinson Wright offers a creative and highly effective team of litigators to serve the litigation needs of clients involved in cross-border commerce or with business interests in Canada.
+Backed by over 150 years of experience, our Canadian litigation team provides sound advice and experienced advocacy for clients considering or responding to litigation in Canada.

 In considering whether to litigate in Canada, it is important for our U.S. clients to understand the differences in litigating in the two countries.
 The main difference is that the costs of litigation in Canada are considerably less than in the United States.
 The lower costs associated with litigation in Canada is primarily due to the differences in the rules of procedure which govern litigation in each jurisdiction.
 The most significant of these differences relate to the various rules that govern pretrial discovery and legal costs.